SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-4. Click the New Submission button.
+Click the New Submission button.
+A series of 7 tabs to be filled out will appear.

 .. figure:: /images/ncbi_submission_portal_new_submission.png
   :align: center